#Cancel_Exam2020, #StudentsLivesMatters trends on Twitter as students unhappy with UGC guidelines

 It may be recalled that the Home Ministry had said that it had sent a letter to the Union Higher Education Secretary permitting universities and institutions to conduct examinations.

-The regulator said during the current pandemic time, it is "important to safeguard the principles of health, safety, fair and equal opportunity for students".
+The regulator said during the current pandemic time, it is "Important to safeguard the principles of health, safety, fair and equal opportunity for students".

 However, it clarified that its decision not to scrap the final semester and final year exams is based on academic prudence and the need for maintaining credibility.